HaukeBartsch/MagickBox/code/documentation/docs/source/Shell.rst

 	  "scratchdir": "tmp.cPQ1qwWqdw"
 	}]

 The 'list' command on its own will list all sessions that exist on the MagickBox, specifying the sender or parts of the sender string will limit the output to entries that match.
 Here we have a single session returned in JSON format.
-As a unique key to identify this session use 'scratchdir' which is based on a random key.
+As a unique key to identify this session use the value of the 'scratchdir' key which is based on a random sequence of letters and numbers.

 Use any other string as a search term instead of the sender.
 You could specify "Sep" and all session that contain "Sep" will be listed.